 GENERAL NEWS.
 A new Free Short Story Of The Month is here!
-Go and do some shopping at Laney’s when you’re done.
+Fencepost Beckenshire from Knottspeed is on the keys.

 The paperback of Lucky Supreme, A Novel Of Many Crimes is available at bookstores!

 Jeff Johnson is a full time novelist, Screenwriter, director and lifelong ART DORK who divides his time between the Pacific Northwest and sunny california.
-He's the author of the critically acclaimed Tattoo Machine, Everything Under The Moon, Knottspeed A Love Story, and the Lucky Supreme Trilogy Lucky Supreme, A Novel of Many Crimes, A Long Crazy Burn, and The Animals After Midnight.
-The noir novel Deadbomb Bingo Ray is now the Deadbomb Bingo Ray Cases, joined by The Devil On Macon Street, Crossroader Fold, and Steam In The Marrow.
-Forthcoming is The baby moon Gow Trilogy Grand Estuary Grand, Ghostmeat In The Grass, and The Stairwell In The Aviary. the road trip noir shopping cart may have just found a home!
+He's the author of the critically acclaimed Tattoo Machine, Everything Under The Moon, Knottspeed A Love Story, and the Darby Holland Crime Trilogy Lucky Supreme, A Long Crazy Burn, and The Animals After Midnight and The philadelphia noir novel Deadbomb Bingo Ray. stay tuned for developments on the much anticipated road trip noir shopping cart.
 The Lucky Supreme Trilogy was acquired by Italian publisher Fanucci and optioned for television by the oscar winning Mark Harris of The harris company.

 “Jeff Johnson is a gifted and natural storyteller, and he knows about things you don’t know.”-John Irving, Academy Award Winning author of Cider House Rules

 “Absolutely fascinating.”
 WASHINGTON POST

 “One of the best books I’ve read so far this year…” –Jeff VanderMeer, New York Times Bestselling author of the South Reach Trilogy